dpol2000/tbsa/readme.md

 The script *get_data.py* gets the Beatles songs data from free web sources, adds some useful information and stores the result into a json file.

 **Step 1.
-Second by Second: Length above All** Here I analyze statistical information about songs length as a simple but interesting attribute.
+Second by Second: Length above All**.
+Here I analyze statistical information about songs length as a simple but interesting attribute.

 **Step 2.
 Words, Words, Words...** Here I conduct the comparison of general statistical information about word numbers in titles and lyrics, taking into consideration such parameters as release year and originality.

 **Step 3.
-Whose Voice is Soothing?** We know that all the four Beatles members were singers.
+Whose Voice is Soothing?**.
+We know that all the four Beatles members were singers.
 But they sang both alone and together in different songs.
 So, here I analyze vocals data.

 **Step 4.
-Authors** Here I do some analysis of the Beatles songs authorship.
+Authors**.
+Here I do some analysis of the Beatles songs authorship.
 Only official authorship data is analyzed, i.e., all non-cover songs belong to Lennon-McCartney, Harrison, or Starkey.
 Sure, the lion share of the Beatles songs is attributed to Lennon-McCartney.
 But there is some interesting information behind it to reveal.

 **Step 5.
-Word Frequency: You and I** This step contains analysis of word frequency in the Beatles songs.
+Word Frequency: You and I**.
+This step contains analysis of word frequency in the Beatles songs.

+**Step 6.
+Word Frequency: Love and Know**.
+Here I continue to explore the word frequency in the Beatles lyrics.
+Let's remove stopwords and see what happens.